Cletus-FTL30/gatekeeper/README.md

 └── evaluation_set.csv
 ```

-The generator uses a sorted source-file list together with `random.seed(42)` to make the sampling process reproducible.
+The generator uses a sorted source-file list together with `random.seed(42)` to support reproducibility.

 The SigmaHQ source dataset is pinned to commit: